Nick Folk: Personal life

-Folk was born to Anton and Kathryn Folk in Bavaria, as Niklaus Faulke.
-His father, who was born in Austria to Bavarian parents, is an accountant.
+Folk was born to Anton and Kathryn Folk in Hollywood, CA. His father, who was born in Austria to Bavarian parents, is an accountant.
 Folk's mother is a pediatrician.
 Nick Folk and his younger brothers, Erik and Gregory, are dual citizens of the United States and Germany, where his father grew up.

 Erik was the placekicker for the University of Washington Huskies football team through the 2011 season.
 Gregory Folk was a soccer player for UCLA and has played for Los Angeles Galaxy.
 The Folks' cousin, Blake Robinson, was diagnosed with neurofibromatosis when at eighteen months of age.
 Folk partnered with the Children's Tumor Foundation to support the research of NF.

 He majored in marketing at Arizona.
 He is an avid soccer fan, attends New York Red Bulls games when in the area, and is a member of the Viking Army Supporters Club.
 He is married to his wife, Julianne, and they have 4 children; twin boys, a daughter, and another younger son.